Winners Announced at the 2015 Idaho Innovation Awards

-Winners were announced tonight during the ninth annual Idaho Innovation Awards, presented by Stoel Rives LLP, Kickstand and Idaho Technology Council (ITC), and supported by Idaho TechConnect and Deloitte.
-Winners and finalists were honored at a special awards presentation during the Idaho Technology Council’s fifth annual Hall of Fame Celebration at the Boise Centre on the Grove.
+Winners were announced tonight during the tenth annual Idaho Innovation Awards, presented by Stoel Rives LLP, Kickstand and Idaho Technology Council (ITC), and supported by Deloitte.
+Winners and finalists were honored at a special awards presentation during the Idaho Technology Council’s sixth annual Hall of Fame Celebration at Boise Centre.

 Commercialized Innovation of the Year